cybertim/vscode-gengetset/README.md

 ## Changelog

 ### v0.3.1
-+ introducting the statusbar Eye-Icon shwowing the status of the extension (searching for and exports found)
++ introducing the statusbar Eye-Icon showing the status of the extension (searching for and exports found)
 + solution for searching through and adding one of the available exports: `Add Import`
-+ and fixed reported issues
++ ..and a bunch of fixed reported issues

 ### v0.3.0
 + complete optimized code rewrite of the extension
 + now with support for TypeScript based modules (ex.
 Ionic 2 and Angular 2)
 + import paths `/` are now completly OS independend
-- intellisense suggestions have been removed (searching for other solution)
++ intellisense suggestions have been removed (searching for other solution)
 + and lots of small open issues have been fixed and/or optimized

 ## Install